Fingolfin7/Lichess-API-Rating-Distributions/README.md

 ## Getting the project

 Download the project or clone it with git.
-You can create a virtual environment if you can.
+You can also create a virtual environment.
-Install the requisites by running
+Install the requirements by running

 ```
 pip install -r requirements.txt
 ```

 You will need to create a `personal-access-token.txt` file in the source folder and paste a Lichess Personal Access Token inside it.
-You can generate a genius token [here](https://lichess.org/account/oauth/token)
+You can generate a token [here](https://lichess.org/account/oauth/token)

 ## Usage Example